 Additionally, the TAKUMA Group Coordinating Committee for Compliance & CSR Promotion is held twice a year for representatives of group companies to help ensure that compliance and risk management are implemented throughout the group.

-We use a variety of methods to foster a high level of awareness of compliance and CSR, including CSR education and discussions implemented directly by Promoters (department managers) as well as computer-based e-learning and the pursuit of CSR goals and action programs throughout the year at each department.
+We use a variety of methods to foster a high level of awareness of compliance and CSR, including CSR education and discussions implemented directly by Promoters (department managers) as well as computer-based e-learning.

 We consider it necessary to effectively address risks that could interfere with the group’s achievement of its business goals so that we can safeguard and steadily increase our corporate value over the long term.